Stephen Doughty: Resignation from frontbench

+2017 Parliament

+At the snap 2017 general election, Doughty was again re-elected, with an increased vote share of 59.5% and an increased majority of 14,864.

+2019 Parliament

+He was again re-elected at the 2019 general election, with a decreased vote share of 54.1% and a decreased majority of 12,737.

-Doughty endorsed Keir Starmer in the 2020 Labour Party leadership election.
+Doughty endorsed Keir Starmer in his successful campaign in the 2020 Labour Party leadership election.

 Starmer appointed Doughty Shadow Minister for the Foreign and Commonwealth Office and Department for International Development, responsible for Africa and international development.

-In May 2021, Doughty apologised for asking a constituent to provide him with diazepam, a Class C controlled drug without a prescription, for anxiety ahead of a flight in 2019.
+In May 2021, Doughty apologised for asking a constituent to provide him with diazepam, a Class C-controlled drug, without a prescription for anxiety ahead of a flight in 2019.
 South Wales Police did not take further action because they determined that the allegation he possessed a controlled substance "cannot be proved in these circumstances".
 The Parliamentary Commissioner for Standards ruled in October 2021 that he had not broken the MPs' code of conduct.
-The constituent who was cautioned for supplying the diazepam complained to the Independent Office for Police Conduct who asked South Wales Police to re-examine the case in May 2022.
+The constituent who was cautioned for supplying the diazepam complained to the Independent Office for Police Conduct, who asked South Wales Police to re-examine the case in May 2022.
 They announced in December 2022 that they stood by their original decision.